Remote GDB Server

 Target and Executable

-Select the target to be built and the executable to be uploaded remotely.
+Select the target to be built (either a CMake or custom target) and the executable to be uploaded remotely.

 Your executable can be uploaded every time you start a debug session (Always) or upon the changes in the binary (Updated Only).
 You can also choose to skip uploading (None).